Jagged Alliance 2

-Jagged Alliance 2 is a tactical role-playing game for PC, released in 1999 for Microsoft Windows and later ported to Linux by Tribsoft.
+Jagged Alliance 2 is a 1999 tactical role-playing game developed by Sir-Tech Canada for Microsoft Windows and later ported to Linux by Tribsoft.
 It is the third entry in the Jagged Alliance series.
-The game was followed by the expansion Unfinished Business in 2000.
+The game was followed by the expansion pack Unfinished Business in 2000.
 Two commercial versions of the mod Wildfire were released in 2004 in the form of expansion packs.
-The core game and the Unfinished Business expansion were combined and released under the title Jagged Alliance 2 Gold Pack in 2002.
+The core game and the Unfinished Business expansion were combined and re-released under the title of Jagged Alliance 2 Gold Pack in 2002.

-The game takes place in the fictional country of Arulco, which has been ruled by the ruthless monarch Deidranna for several years.
-The player is put in control of hired mercenaries and with aid of local citizens and militia must reclaim Arulco's cities and ultimately defeat Deidranna.
+The game takes place in the fictional Latin American country of Arulco, which has been ruled by the ruthless Queen Deidranna for several years.
+The player is tasked with defeating Deidranna and restoring peace to Arulco.
+To this end, the player may hire mercenaries and enlist the help of local citizens, who can help the player in a variety of ways, such as providing useful information or joining the fight against Deidranna.

-The game uses a strategic map screen of Arulco where the player may issue high level strategic orders for their troops, such as travelling or prolonged training.
-Combat and individual location exploration takes place in tactical screen, where the player can issue individual direct commands to their mercenaries, such as run, shoot, talk and so on.
-The game features a wide variety of guns, armour and items that the player may use.
+The game uses a strategic map screen of Arulco where the player can issue high level strategic orders to their troops, such as travelling between sectors and training militia.
+Most of the game's combat and sector exploration take place on a tactical screen, where the player can issue individual direct commands to each of their mercenaries, such as moving, shooting, and talking.
+The game features a wide variety of firearms, body armor and miscellaneous items that the player may use to their advantage.

 The game was commercially successful; Pelit estimated its sales at 300,000 units by 2006.
 However, it sold poorly in the United States.
-The game received positive scores from reviewers and was praised for its freedom of action, memorable characters and non-linear and tactical gameplay.
+The game received good reviews which praised its freedom of choice, large and memorable cast of characters, non-linearity, and tactical gameplay.